-For more information contact Peter Beckenham, Conservation Officer for the Middle Level Commissioners:
+This has been confirmed by Peter Beckenham, Conservation Officer for the Middle Level Commissioners who said:

 ” I have been receiving lots more emails recently about litter near our rivers and drains and a lot of people are collecting it up themselves.
 I have been helping to get rid of the litter for them but this is not sustainable.
 I think the recent heavy water flows are pushing the litter much further along the water courses than normal. “